Generalized Quantifiers on Dependent Types: A System for Anaphora: Dynamic extensions of contexts

-To accommodate all of the extra processes needed to obtain a new context out of the old one we introduce a \textbf{$\textsf{refresh}$ operation}.
-The $\textsf{refresh}$ operation will include: addition of variable specifications on presupposed types (where by presupposed types we understand types belonging to the relevant common ground shared by the speaker and hearer); $\sum$, $\prod$ of the types given in the context, etc (see Section 4.10).
-Thus in our example the $\textsf{refresh}$ operation applies so as to update the context by adding a new variable specification on a newly formed $\sum$-type (abbrev. $T_{\varphi, \Sigma}$):
+To accommodate all of such extra processes needed to obtain a new context out of the old one we introduce a {\em refresh operation}.
+The refresh operation will include: addition of variable declarations on presupposed types (where by presupposed types we understand types belonging to the relevant common ground shared by the speaker and hearer); $\sum$, $\prod$ of the types given in the context, etc.